akeneo/pim-helpcenter/content/md/connectivity/what-is-the-event-subscription.md

 - a reference entity is removed,
 - a previous version of a product is restored,
 - the bulk action _Change the parent product model_ is launched,
-- the bulk action _Add to existing product model_ is launched.
+- the bulk action _Add to existing product model_ is launched,
+- the action to change a product variant in simple product,
+- and the action thats allows you to update a variant axis value.